 This means that the determining factor for our pay-outs will be the DQ points.
 Half of the DQ points are R577 and R592, totalling R1 169.
 When compared to the original payment of R1 867, the actual cost of our insurance is only R698.
 After completing the advanced eye-test and staying claim free, the DQ points will increase by another 300 each.
 This will reduce the net payment even further.

 Another nice feature is what Discovery calls an Excess Funder Account (EFA) account.
 If you chose to convert your cashback to EFA points, you get double the amount of points.
 In other words, we can be earning R2 334 a month in EFA points.
-These can be used to fund car tires at TWT or the excess on a claim we hopefully never need.
+These can be used to fund car tires or batteries at TWT or the excess on a claim we hopefully never need.

 We replace our tires every second year and a new set on both cars will run about R11 000.
 However, at this rate, the EFA account will rack up R56 000 in a two-year cycle.
 This can be even more once we’ve been on the insurance for a while.
 We can empty this account every three years for half the value, also known as the original cash value.
 The alternative is paying only one car’s cash-back into an EFA while the other car’s cashback is paid out cash.